yecril71pl/cpp-docs.pl-pl/docs/standard-library/ctype-class.md

 ### <a name="parameters"></a>Parametry

-`maskVal` Wartość mask nie mają być dopasowywane znakiem.
+*maskVal* wartość maski nie mają być dopasowywane znak.

-`first` Wskaźnik do pierwszego znaku w zakresie do przeskanowania.
+*pierwszy* wskaźnik do pierwszego znaku w zakresie do przeskanowania.

-`last` Wskaźnik do znaku bezpośrednio po ostatnim znakiem w zakresie do skanowania.
+*ostatni* wskaźnik do znaku zaraz po ostatni znak w zakresie do skanowania.

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do pierwszego znaku w zakresie, który jest niezgodny z określonym maski.
-Jeśli takie wartość nie istnieje, funkcja zwraca `last`.
+Wskaźnik do pierwszego znaku w zakresie, który nie pasuje do określonej maski.
+Jeśli takie wartość nie istnieje, funkcja zwraca *ostatniego*.

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca [do_scan_not](#do_scan_not)( `maskVal`, `first`, `last`).
+Funkcja elementu członkowskiego zwraca [do_scan_not —](#do_scan_not)(`maskVal`, `first`, `last`).

 ### <a name="example"></a>Przykład